amankumpawat/cnn-vs-resnet-mnist-cifar/README.md

-# Residual Networks for Robust Classification
-### A Hands-On Investigation of Vanishing Gradient Mitigation Across MNIST and CIFAR-10
+# A Hands-On Investigation of Vanishing Gradient Mitigation Across MNIST and CIFAR-10

 ## Repository Overview